nihalalizada/onlineshop/README.md

-* Navigate to the ui folder:
+* Navigate to the ui folder :

 ```sh